Royer Chapel Community Prayer Garden

 & Memorial Brick Wall

 Since its establishment in 1897, Royer Chapel has been a treasured gathering space and community beacon.
 To honor this tradition, our non-profit, the Coshocton County Historic Cemeteries Preservation Collective (d.b.a.
-Royer Chapel), will be installing a Community Prayer Garden.
+Royer Chapel), installed a Community Prayer Garden.
 It is our hope that the garden will create a new passive space for people to pray, reflect, and find solace.
 We believe this project will help preserve the legacy of Royers, Factors, and other founding St. Nicholas parishioners, while also creating a cherished community asset.

 Memorial Brick Wall